 The ability to detect oncogenic driver genomic alterations, or factors associated with disease resistance to treatment in peripheral blood, opens the way to disease monitoring in a way that would not be practically feasible were repeat testing solely based upon tumour biopsy testing.
-In practice, and with current knowledge, this is more likely to involve the use of cfDNA rather than circulating tumour cells (CTCs); the vast majority of existing data concern EGFR mutation testing in blood [68].
-Currently, much EGFR plasma testing is based upon highly sensitive allele-specific polymerase chain reaction (ASPCR).
+In practice, and with current knowledge, this is more likely to involve the use of cfDNA rather than circulating tumour cells (CTCs).
+The vast majority of existing data and experience concern EGFR mutation testing in blood [68], although there is expanding use of cfDNA testing upfront in advanced NSCLC patients in some centres [68a].
+Currently, much EGFR plasma testing is based upon highly sensitive allelespecific polymerase chain reaction (ASPCR).
 Plasma genotyping may be considered before undergoing a tumour biopsy to detect the T790M mutation.
 However, if the plasma testing is negative for T790M, the tissue biopsy is strongly recommended to determine T790M status because of the risks of false-negative plasma results [III, A].
 NGS techniques can be used; as more biomarkers are identified and validated, more NGS-based gene panels would be available.